EddyVerbruggen/cordova-plugin-safariviewcontroller/README.md

 * A nicer / cleaner UI which is consistent with Safari and all other apps using a `SFSafariViewController`.
 * Since this is the system's main browser, assets like cookies are shared with your app, so the user is still logged on in his favorite websites.
 * Whereas `cordova-plugin-inappbrowser` is affected by [ATS](https://developer.apple.com/library/prerelease/ios/technotes/App-Transport-Security-Technote/), this plugin is not.
 This means you can even load `http` URL's without whitelisting them.
+* Since iOS 9.2 or 9.3 you can swipe to go back to your app.
+Unfortunately, in favor of this Apple dropped the option to provide a custom transition (curl/flip/..) when presenting Safari.

 ## 6. Reading Safari Data and Cookies with Cordova